JAlonsoHdz/amazon-clone-tutorial/README.md

 select language for this app we are using TypeScript use ESlint type y to use it and select yes when prompt to install dependencies

+#deploy only functions(backend) -- you need to have blaze account membership
+firebase deploy --only functions